Home Compare GM vs MBG.DE

 Relative Position vs Comparable Companies

-Mercedes-Benz Group AG sits in the stronger part of the group on growth, while General Motors Company is closer to mid-pack.
+On profitability, Mercedes-Benz Group AG is positioned higher in the group, while General Motors Company is closer to the middle.

 GM